 Given the huge amount of data produced, only human intervention is not enough.
 Big Data Analytics is the only way to crunch out the useless data and provide a better insight for better service and better profitability.

 Lets have a look at the role of Big Data Analytics in railways:-

 Railway management and Disaster Management

 Big Data Analytics is helping Indian railways in determining routes, service price, freight management, safety measures and maintenance.
-Apart from this it has been found useful during calamities and disasters.
+Apart from this, it has been found useful during calamities and disasters.
 Given the huge number of passengers travelling through railways every day, and the many classifications of data for each service, proper utilisation of data isn’t an easy task.
 The use of Big Data tools has not only increased the speed but also the efficiency of Indian railways.

-Moreover using analytical tools and IoT a proper disaster avoiding framework can be developed such that a real time scenario can be analyzed and disasters can be avoided.
+Moreover using analytical tools and IoT a proper disaster avoiding framework can be developed such that a real-time scenario can be analyzed and disasters can be avoided.

 IRCTC Ticketing management and better service

 Most of us would be acquainted with the e-ticketing portal ‘IRCTC’ of the Indian Railways.
 Earlier the site would get paralyzed as soon as the clock ticked 10.
 But that’s not the case now.
-IRCTC which books 13 lakh tickets per day at an average, has not only improved its speed but also the way it serves its customers.
+IRCTC which books 13 lakh tickets per day on average, has not only improved its speed but also the way it serves its customers.
 These improvements have been possible because of the use of Big Data Analytics.
 Determining the frequent travellers, same train travellers, long route travellers and more using analytics has helped Indian Railways serve better.